NYCPlanning/cpdocs/docs/facdb.md

 ## VII.
 API Instructions

-The FacDB data which powers the [NYC Facilities Explorer](capitalplanning.nyc.gov/facilities) is hosted on Carto.
+The FacDB data that powers the [NYC Facilities Explorer](capitalplanning.nyc.gov/facilities) is hosted on Carto.
 Carto's API uses SQL syntax for accessing and querying data tables.
 The documentation for their API is [available here](https://carto.com/docs/carto-engine/sql-api/making-calls).
 Please refer to the [Data Dictionary](http://docs.capitalplanning.nyc/facdb/#v-data-dictionary) for the field names in the `facdb_facilities` table.

 #### Sample URL for downloading FacDB:
 `https://cartoprod.capitalplanning.nyc/user/cpp/api/v2/